If you’re a credit card holder, odds are you’ve heard of a balance transfer. Maybe you even know a little bit about them.

 When considering doing a balance transfer, it is important to be aware of any balance transfer fee associated with this type of transaction.
 Most credit cards will charge an upfront fee for transferring balances from one card to another.

-This balance transfer fee can range anywhere from 3% to 5% of the total amount being transferred and is typically charged as part of the initial payment.
+This balance transfer fee typically can range anywhere from 3% to 5% of the total amount being transferred and is typically charged as part of the initial payment.

 Additionally, some cards may also charge an annual fee or other additional fees (in addition to the transfer fee) that should be taken into consideration when making your decision.